project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 #### Deployment methods

-Several options exist for deploying `zot`:
+Several options exist for deploying zot:

--   You can launch a `zot` binary as a container service using a container management tool such as Podman, Docker, or Helm.
+-   You can launch a zot binary as a container service using a container management tool such as Podman, Docker, or Helm.

--   You can launch `zot` as a host-level service by downloading a binary image and running it as a systemd service.
+-   You can launch zot as a host-level service by downloading a binary image and running it as a systemd service.

--   You can copy or clone the full `zot` source code and build an image with custom build flags.
+-   You can copy or clone the full zot source code and build an image with custom build flags.

-### Deploying a `zot` binary image
+### Deploying a zot binary image

 Executable binary images for supported server platforms and architectures are available from the [zot package